 \section{Abstract}

-Multi-robot systems hold significant promise for social environments such as homes and hospitals, yet existing multi-robot works treat robots as functionally identical, overlooking how robots individual identity shape user perception and how coordination shapes multi-robot behavior when such individuality is present.
-To address this, we introduce M2HRI, a multimodal multi-agent framework built on large language models that equips each robot with distinct personality and long-term memory, alongside a coordination mechanism conditioned on these differences.
-In a controlled user study ($n = 105$) in a multi-agent human–robot interaction (HRI) scenario, we find that LLM-driven personality traits are significantly distinguishable and enhance interaction quality, long-term memory improves personalization and preference awareness, and centralized coordination significantly reduces overlap while improving overall interaction quality.
-Together, these results demonstrate that both agent individuality and structured coordination are essential for coherent and socially appropriate multi-agent HRI.
-Project website and code are available at \href{https://project-m2hri.github.io/}{https://project-m2hri.github.io/}.
+Multi-robot systems hold significant promise for social environments such as homes and hospitals, yet existing multi-robot systems often treat robots as functionally interchangeable, overlooking how distinct agent identities shape user perception and how such individuality changes the coordination requirements of multi-robot interaction.
+To address this, we introduce M2HRI, a multimodal multi-agent framework that models each robot as an identity-bearing agent through personality and long-term memory, together with a contextualized coordination mechanism that regulates agent participation.
+In a controlled user study ($n = 105$) in a multi-agent human–robot interaction (HRI) scenario, we found that most personality contrasts were distinguishable and consistently expressed.
+Long-term memory improved preference awareness and interaction naturalness, while contextualized coordination improved conversational flow, response appropriateness, and overlap avoidance.
+Together, these findings show that agent individuality and contextualized participation coordination play complementary roles in supporting coherent and socially appropriate multi-agent HRI.
+Project website available at \href{https://project-m2hri.github.io/}{https://project-m2hri.github.io/}.